 Is the Masters of Science in Data Analytics Program worth it?

-Also, for those who aim to implement an independent research and analyze solutions in the field of data analytics, this program is a good choice.
+Also, for those who aim to implement independent research and analyze solutions in the field of data analytics, this program is a good choice.

-Many universities send their graduates for advanced commercial research where they are given proper research environment with a variety of resources available at hand.
+Many universities send their graduates for advanced commercial research where they are given a proper research environment with a variety of resources available at hand.

-Furthermore, Universities like the Warwick have divided the program into two components namely the taught component and a dissertation.
+Furthermore, Universities like Warwick have divided the program into two components namely the taught component and a dissertation.
 The taught component focuses more on acquiring expertise in technical skills.
-On the other side, the dissertation primarily focuses in the domain of research and application of complex topics with the assistance of industry workers.
+On the other side, the dissertation primarily focuses on the domain of research and application of complex topics with the assistance of industry workers.

 Thus, this course can give you a great chance to build your network in the industry long before you actually join the industry.

 Few of the elective courses which a student studying MS in Data Analytics can choose are:-

 The course is usually divided over 3 or 4 semesters with a mandatory project and internship in most of the schools.

 How to decide if a program is good?

 3) Class Profile